 For database security, Trustwave’s solution is the scalable, enterprise-capable DbProtect.
 In its software-based architecture, DbProtect is ready for virtualization and provides non-disruptive agentless scan engines, lightweight sensors, and pre-configured policies to optimize security out of the box.
 Other features include updated analytics offered by SpiderLabs, integrability with an existing SIEM, and real-time inventory of assets, vulnerabilities, and incidents.

-Also Read: Best SIEM Tools & Software for 2021
+Also Read: Best SIEM Tools & Software

 Guide to database security